-Our community's greatest strength and most precious resource is its members.
+Our community's greatest strength and most precious resource are its members.
 We honor the range and variety of the talents and experiences our members bring to the community, and appreciate and rely on the support they give to the congregation through participation and financial contributions.

 The work of the community is the community's work.
 This congregation is committed to participatory governance.
 The elected board, active committees, working groups, the rabbi, and staff are responsible for conducting the business and enabling the work of the congregation.
 We support frequent and open means of communication.
 We highly value the skilled professionals, led by our Rabbi, who provide us with leadership, learning, support, and wisdom of many kinds.
 Our commitment is to personnel policies and practices that reflect Jewish values of fairness, respect, and the promotion of dignity in the workplace.

 We are an American Jewish congregation and we value America's freedoms that have benefited Jews and Judaism, while upholding Jewish values that spur us to protest American policies and actions we see as wrong.
 Kolot Chayeinu is a congregation in Brooklyn, New York, and it is committed to act for the welfare of this great borough.